aaltomcc/cs-ej4101-fall-2019-028-advanced/index.md

 Programming is like bicycling: once you get it, it sticks with you.
 And you love it!

-![my mice face][rumble]
+![my nice face][rumble]

-[rumble]: https://github.com/aalto-anton/markdown-here/raw/master/src/common/images/rumble.png "YOLO vs. smoking is bad for you"
+[rumble]: https://raw.githubusercontent.com/aaltomcc/cs-ej4101-fall-2019-028-starter/master/rumble.png "YOLO vs. smoking is bad for you"